Juerd/ESP-WiFiSettings/README.md

 Some restrictions for the values can be given.
 Note that these limitations are implemented on the client side, and may not be respected by browsers.
 For integers, a range can be specified by supplying both `min` and `max`.
 For strings, a maximum length can be specified as `max_length`.
+A minimum string length can be set with `min_length`, effectively making the field mandatory: it can no longer be left empty to get the `init` value.